-Masha Ryskin is a Russian-born artist currently based in Providence, RI.
+Masha Ryskin is a Russian-born immigrant artist.
 She received an academic art education in painting in Moscow, Soviet Union, followed by a BFA from Rhode Island School of Design and an MFA from the University of Michigan.

 Ryskin uses a variety of media, including drawing and painting, printmaking, and installation.
 Her work is concerned with landscape and its elements as a metaphor for a sense of place, memory, history, and passage of time.

-Masha's work has been exhibited nationally and internationally and has been reciewed in a number of publications, including The New York Times and Art New England.
+Masha's work has been exhibited nationally and internationally and has been reviewed in a number of publications, including The New York Times and Art New England.
 She has participated in a number of artist residencies, both in the United States and abroad.
-She is a recipient of many grants and fellowships, including a Rhode Island Artist Fellowship and a Fulbright grant to Norway.
+She is a recipient of many grants and fellowships, including a Rhode Island Artist Fellowship and two Fulbright grants.